-Top Crowdfunding Sites for Film, Video, and Web Series
+The Top Crowdfunding Sites for Funding Films

 With crowdfunding's popularity growing, we're seeing a lot of niche crowdfunding sites that are very good at targeting specific industries.
 We've seen athletes turn to crowdfunding to raise money to train and compete, and musicians raising money to produce new songs or go on tour.
 For certain industries, crowdfunding is transforming the way participants raise money for -- and invest in -- projects.